All-optical quantum computing using cubic phase gates: Applications

 \subsubsection{Measurement-free GKP state generation}

 One of the main advantages of a purely optical quantum computer is the achievable clock rate.
 Therefore it would be desirable to have a deterministic, measurement-free scheme as opposed to the probabilistic GKP state creation of the preceding sections.
-In Ref.~\cite{Hmf}, the authors present a measurement-free GKP creation scheme using the Rabi-type Hamiltonian gates $e^{i\hat p\hat \sigma_x}$ and $e^{i\hat x\hat \sigma_y}$ which are readily available in trapped-ion and superconducting circuit platforms (with the spin operators acting upon a real or an ``artificial'' two-level atom, respectively).
+In Ref.~\cite{Hmf}, the authors present a measurement-free GKP creation scheme using the Rabi-type Hamiltonian gates $e^{i\hat p\hat \sigma_x}$ and $e^{i\hat x\hat \sigma_y}$, which are readily available in trapped-ion and superconducting circuit platforms, where the spin operators can either act upon a real or an ``artificial'' two-level atom.
 In fact, there are already experimental demonstrations in these platforms based on similar concepts \cite{Neeve2022, Eickbusch2022}.
 Here, however, we shall apply our decomposition results for purely optical Rabi-type Hamiltonians of Sec.~\ref{Rabidecompos} to the GKP state generation scheme of Ref.~\cite{Hmf}.

-Using the gates $U_k=e^{iu_k\hat x\hat \sigma_y}$, $V_k=e^{iv_k\hat p\hat \sigma_x}$, and $W_k=e^{iw_k\hat x\hat \sigma_y}$ and applying them on an infinitely squeezed state $\left|x_0\right>$ and a qubit ancilla state $\alpha\left|+\right>+\beta \left|-\right>$ as an input, one obtains with
+Using the gates $U_k=e^{iu_k\hat x\hat \sigma_y}$, $V_k=e^{iv_k\hat p\hat \sigma_x}$, and $W_k=e^{iw_k\hat x\hat \sigma_y}$ and applying them on an infinitely squeezed state $\left|x_0\right>$ and a qubit ancilla state $\alpha\left|+\right>_a+\beta \left|-\right>_a$ as an input, one obtains with

 As we can see, the displacement gate $V_k$ displaces $\left|x_0\right>$ depending on the state of the qubit, effectively splitting it in two.
 The disentangling gate $W_k$ then disentangles qubit and qumode again if and only if $v_kw_k=\pm\frac{\pi}{4}$ and $w_kx_0=m\cdot \frac{\pi}{2}$ with $m\in\mathbb{Z}$.
 The preparation gate $U_k$, on the other hand, rotates the ancilla qubit depending on the position $x_0$ and together with the original qubit state determines the amplitudes of the two resulting squeezed states $\left|x_0-v_k\right>$ and $\left|x_0+v_k\right>$.